To be a social leader, be the dopamine in someone else’s day

 The first thing people ask me is, where do I start?
 My advice – start by interacting with other people.
 Don’t just like what they share, tell them why you like it, ask them questions, challenge ideas to open up a conversation – nicely of course.
 That’s where you start.

 Being social is about this.
 It’s a place for conversation.
 It also goes without saying that, the more senior you are, the more impactful this support is.
-It’s definitely a gift leaders can give to their people.
+It’s definitely a gift leaders can give to their people, and one of the foundations of successful social leadership.

 I’ll lay it out for simplicity